 - The Red button at the top of the paddle is an Emergency Stop (E-Stop) plunger.
 Pressing this button will de-energize the brakes (causing them to clamp down) and disconnect the drives from the telescope.
-The E-stop plunger on the telescope controller works in the same way. - Moving the joystick will send commands to the controller to move the telescope.
+The E-stop plunger on the telescope controller works in the same way.
+Gently twist an engaged E-stop plunger to release it. - Moving the joystick will send commands to the controller to move the telescope.
 In this implementation moving the joystick will result in a single commanded JOG (moving the telescope of a set number of arcminutes).
 The behavior is NOT as is customary with the paddle moving the telescope continuously while using the joystick (like a remote controlled toy or video game).
 Holding the joystick in a particular direction will not initiate further motion.
 The joystick must be permitted to return to the neutral (central) position for another JOG.
-In addition, a first JOG must be completed with the telescope settling to the new position before another JOG will be possible.
+In addition, a first JOG must be completed with the telescope settling to the new position before another JOG will update: 2016/11/04 public:catalinas:lemmon:schulman_32:schulman_telescope_hand_paddle https://lavinia.as.arizona.edu/~tscopewiki/doku.php?id=public:catalinas:lemmon:schulman_32:schulman_telescope_hand_paddle&rev=1478312512 be possible.

-• The magnitude of the JOG is determined by adjusting the not-currently-well-named SPEED knob.
+- The magnitude of the JOG is determined by adjusting the not-currently-well-named SPEED knob.
 Recommended JOG magnitudes for centering in an eyepiece are 1-5.
 The largest jogs move the telescope a degree or more.
-If the telescope servos are not tuned properly (or the telescope is out-of-balance) this can be problematic.
+If the telescope servos are not tuned properly (or the telescope is out-of-balance) this can be problematic. - The other knobs and buttons are not currently in service (including the station, "Fast", or "Next/park").